 Gary has four children, Lance, Dustin & Melissa live in the Black Hills, and Courtney attends USD in Vermilion.

 Gary is a member of the Elks, Sertoma, Fraternal Order of Police and the American Legion.
 He attends the First United Methodist Church.

 Jessica Goglin is a native of Howard, South Dakota.
 She graduated from Howard High School in 2006 and then moved to Huron.
 She completed her pre-mortuary studies at Dakota Wesleyan University in Mitchell, South Dakota and South Dakota State University in Brookings, South Dakota.

 In 2014, Jessica graduated with a Mortuary of Science Degree from ACC Mortuary School in Littleton, Colorado.
 She completed her apprenticeship of mortuary science at the Kuhler Funeral Home.

 Jessica became a licensed Funeral Director in October 2014, and also serves as deputy coroner for Beadle County.
 Jessica is currently the vice president of District 4 for the South Dakota Funeral Directors Association.
 She served on the task force for OGR Young Professionals and was a member of the International Order of the Golden Rule.

-In 2018, Jessica became a partner of the Kuhler Funeral Home.
+In 2018, Jessica became an employee-owner of the Kuhler Funeral Home.

 Jessica’s immediate family includes her husband, Eldon Goglin, and their three children Caleb, Hayden, and Kaydence Goglin.